Efficient kernel-based variable selection with sparsistency

-In literature, many variable selection algorithms have been developed in the regularization framework assuming certain working model set.
-The most popular working model set is to assume a linear model, where the variable selection task simplifies to identifying nonzero coefficients.
-Under the linear model assumption, the regularization framework consists of a least sqaure loss function for the linear model as well as a sparsity-inducing regularization term.
-Various regularization terms have been considered, including the least absolute shrinkage and selection operator (Lasso; Tibshirani, 1996, \cite{Tibshirani1996}), the smoothly clipped absolute deviation (SCAD; Fan and Li, 2001, \cite{Fan2001}), the adaptive Lasso (Zou, 2006, \cite{ZouH2006}), the minimax concave penalty (MCP; Zhang, 2010, \cite{ZhangC2010}), the truncated $l_1$-penalty (TLP; Shen et al., 2012, \cite{Shen2012}), and so on.
-These algorithms have also been extended to the nonparametric models to relax the linear model assumption.
-For example, under the additive model assumption, a number of variable selection algorithms have been developed (Shively et al., 1999, \cite{Shively1999}; Huang et al., 2010, \cite{Huang2010}), where each component function depends on one variable only.
-Further, a component selection and smoothing operator algorithm is proposed in Lin and Zhang (2006, \cite{Lin2006}) to allow higher-order interaction components in the additive model, at the cost of increasing computational cost.
-These nonparametric variable selection algorithms, although more flexible than the linear model, still require some explicit working model sets.
+In literature, many sparse learning methods have been developed in the regularization framework assuming certain working model set.
+The most popular working model set is to assume a linear model, where the sparse learning task simplifies to identifying nonzero coefficients.
+Under the linear model assumption, the regularization framework consists of a least square loss function for the linear model as well as a sparsity-inducing regularization term.
+Various regularization terms have been considered, including the least absolute shrinkage and selection operator (Lasso; \cite{Tibshirani1996}), the smoothly clipped absolute deviation (SCAD; \cite{Fan2001}), the adaptive Lasso \cite{ZouH2006}, the minimax concave penalty (MCP; \cite{ZhangC2010}), the truncated $l_1$-penalty (TLP; \cite{Shen2012}), {the $l_0$-penalty \cite{Shen2013}}, and so on.
+These methods have also been extended to the nonparametric models to relax the linear model assumption.
+For example, under the additive model assumption, a number of sparse learning methods have been developed \cite{Shively1999, Huang2010}, where each component function depends on one variable only. {Further, a component selection and smoothing operator method (COSSO; \cite{Lin2006}) is proposed to allow higher-order interaction components in the additive model. {Yet the higher-order additive models need to enumerate all the interaction components, which may explode in an exponential order of the number of variables.} These nonparametric sparse learning methods, although more flexible than the linear model, still require some explicit working model sets. }